MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-paginated-reports-customers.md

 ## Set up your Power BI environment

-Embedding a paginated report requires assigning a workspace to a dedicated capacity, and uploading the report to that capacity.
+Embedding a paginated report requires assigning a workspace to a dedicated capacity, and uploading the report to the workspace.

 ### Create an app workspace